eclipse-kura/kura/_posts/doc/2015-02-01-kura-camel.md

 The second approach allows one to create a custom CloudService implementation and route data coming from other Kura applications with the routes provided by this Camel context.

+## Deploying additional Camel components

+Kura comes with the following Camel components pre-installed:

+* camel-core
+* camel-core-osgi
+* camel-stream

+If additional Camel components are required, they can be installed using deployment packages (DP), as common with Kura.

+There are pre-packaged DPs available for e.g. AMQP, OPC UA, MQTT and other Camel components outside of the Kura project.